-For many people, Australia Day means two things: a long weekend and a celebration consisting of booze, a BBQ and soaking up the glorious summer weather.
+For many people, this particular date means two things: a public holiday and a celebration consisting of booze, a BBQ and soaking up the glorious summer weather.
 For Indigenous Australians, this is a day of mourning called Invasion Day.
 The disparity between these two experiences couldn’t be starker.

-While many Australians argue that we have much to celebrate about our country — and we do — this celebration shouldn’t come at the expense of our First Nations peoples.
-Seeing how this negatively affects Aboriginal and Torres Strait Islanders should be enough for white Australians to understand the importance of changing the date.
-The fact that it isn’t is an interesting glimpse into systemic racism.
+While many Australians argue that we have much to celebrate about this country, it shouldn’t come at the expense of our First Nations peoples.
+Seeing how this negatively affects Aboriginal and Torres Strait Islander people should be enough for white Australians to understand the importance of changing the date.
+The fact that it isn’t is an interesting glimpse into the chasm of systemic racism.

-The origins of Australia Day don’t date back that far.
+The origins of celebrating Australia Day on January 26 don’t actually date back that far.
 According to the official Australia Day website, all states and territories didn’t use the name ‘Australia Day’ to mark the occasion until 1935.
 1994 was the year that all Australian states and territories began to “celebrate Australia Day consistently as a public holiday” on January 26.

-“It’s true, that as Australians, we should be able to come together and celebrate the things about our nation that we’re proud of and grateful for,” reads the Australians Together website.
+Not-for-profit organisation Australians Together has a similar train of thought, writing: “It’s true, that as Australians, we should be able to come together and celebrate the things about our nation that we’re proud of and grateful for.

 “However, celebrating these things on the 26th January can divide us as Australians by marginalising and offending many Indigenous people who see this date as commencing a chain of events that had disastrous consequences for many Indigenous people.”

-Australia Day has only been a public holiday and celebrated as a nation consistently for 26 years.
-Ask yourself this: are you more attached to the public holiday or the fact that the celebration must take place on January 26?
+Australia Day has only been a public holiday and celebrated as a nation consistently for 27 years.
+Ask yourself this: Are you more attached to the public holiday or the fact that the celebration must take place on January 26?
 If so, why is this date so special to you personally?

-Three years later, Triple J’s Hottest 100 is just as popular despite not occurring on January 26 and there’s barely been a discussion about the date change since.
-For all the outrage that came out of Canberra at the time, this change hasn’t undermined Australia Day or caused politicians to rethink the conversation.
+Four years later, triple j’s Hottest 100 is just as popular despite not occurring on January 26 and there’s barely been any discussion about the date change since.
+For all the outrage seen from politicians at the time, this change hasn’t undermined Australia Day or caused them to rethink the conversation.

 “It’s key because changing the date of Australia is an invitation, it’s an invitation for us mob to feel at home in our own country.
 It is NOT a deportation letter to those who don’t identify.
 Changing the date is accountability, it’s saying that we f**ked up, real bad.
 But we are ready to rectify this.